 Rovinj,once a small fishing port, still manages to preserve a part of its simplicity.
 Rovinj is sure to leave you breathless.

-AS FROM 01.07 EMBARKATION AND DISEMBARKATION WILL BE HELD IN “Valdibora Parking” Ulica Giordana Paliage
+For all departures which have a stop in Porec port before reaching the final destiantion, EMBARKATION AND DISEMBARKATION WILL BE HELD IN “Valdibora Parking” Ulica Giordana Paliage.

 - Please note that check-in starts 60 minutes before departure.